hadenlabs/cookiecutter-docker/docs/source/CONTRIBUTING.rst

 .. contents::
    :local:

-Contributions to cookiecutter-python are welcome.
+Contributions to cookiecutter-docker are welcome.

 Getting Started
 ---------------